SUICIDE AND BORDERLINE PERSONALITY DISORDER (BPD):

 Finally, it should be noted that these official figures are likely to be underestimates of the true rate of suicide in the UK.
 This is because if a person commits suicide it is not always possible to prove it together with the fact that some regard suicide as taboo and as a source of stigma.

 N.B.
-It is recommended that anyone suffering suicidal thoughts seek urgent treatment.
+It is recommended that anyone suffering from suicidal thoughts seek urgent treatment.

 David Hosier BSc Hons; MSc; PGDE(FAHE).